abitdodgy/abitdodgy.github.io/_posts/2015-08-30-dynamic-maintenance-mode-for-rails.md

 ## Testing it

-Our feature is also very easy to test.
 We want to test a number of conditions:

 1. The app redirects to the maintenance page when the mode is enabled.
 2. The app does not redirect to the maintenance page when the mode is disabled, or if the current IP address is whitelisted.